| My initial goal with this site

 Fortified Harbor extension compatible with the Fortified City,

-to replace the Eurogames' official one that was never released.
-I
+to replace Eurogames' official one that was never released (until

 also wrote a few additional rules for Viking ships with a scenario